ClickHouse/ClickHouse/docs/en/engines/table-engines/mergetree-family/annindexes.md

 The query returns the `N` closest points in `vectors` to `reference_vector`.

 Exhaustive search computes the distance between `reference_vector` and all vectors in `vectors`.
 As such, its runtime is linear in the number of stored vectors.
-Approximate search relies on special data structures (e.g. graphs, random forrests, etc.) which allow to find the clostest vectors to a given reference vector quickly (i.e. in sub-linear time).
+Approximate search relies on special data structures (e.g. graphs, random forests, etc.) which allow to find the closest vectors to a given reference vector quickly (i.e. in sub-linear time).
 ClickHouse provides such a data structure in the form of
 "vector similarity indexes", a type of [skipping index](mergetree.md#table_engine-mergetree-data_skipping-indexes).

 # Creating and Using Vector Similarity Indexes